christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 Increased CO2 can directly cause earlier flowering as does increased temperature, making these effects difficult to separate. *Is that still true?*

 Climate and extreme weather events are mechanistically linked to body size, individual fitness and population dynamics for diverse species.

+### 18 October 2024

+###### Methods of Dendrochronology: Applications in the Environmental Sciences

+**Permanent note:**

+METHODS

+At the start of the research project, there is a search phase.
+At this stage, the optimum information should be obtained with the least effort.
+The first features of the core that are easy to identify are:

+- Mean ring width

+- Sensitivity (i.e. frequency of visually recognizable signatures or pointer years)

+- Frequency and date of abrupt changesin ring width

+- Rot, wounds, compression wood.

+Definition of dendroecology: determination of teh year-by-year interplay of realtionships among climate, site conditions, and tree growth to assess exogenous and endogenous factors taht influence the growth of a plant community

+Once the surface is prepared, it may be cross-dated first or measured first, then cross-dated using the measured ring width.

+Simple orbital or rotary sanding tools using a range of grit size from 280 to 600 are satisfactory.
+Don't overheat the wood and wear mask as the dust from hardwood is linked with cancer.